“Even in this shitty state, dead men make the news if they die right.”

 Support: Amelie carefully takes his hand carefully and moves it to feel over the jagged scratching.

 “See?
 They even stop my hands… why do both your voice and this person who carved this, want us to go down?”

 Emmett: “Maybe there’s just a really nice jazz club with a cheesy name that caters to spirits.”

 He does not sound entirely confident in his prediction.

-Amelie: Amelie still looks pensive, the joke doesn’t move her as she lets his hand go.
+Support: Amelie still looks pensive.
+The joke doesn’t seem to move her as she lets his hand go.
 “Or a Greek necropolis meant to jail the lost souls of New Orleans.
 I’m not sure, Emmett.”